Top Driveaway Companies Non CDL: Your Guide to Exciting Opportunities

 National Transport Services RV and specialty vehicles CARB‑compliant training Western states only

-Hot Market: The RV transport sector grew 34% since 2020, creating 8,200+ non-CDL jobs in sunbelt states (RVIA 2024 Market Report).
+Hot Market: The RV transport segment has expanded notably since 2020, creating thousands of non‑CDL opportunities—particularly across sunbelt states (RVIA 2024 Market Report).

 Essential Qualifications & Skills for U.S. Non-CDL Drivers

-• State compliance: Understanding varying driveaway tag regulations
+• State compliance: Understanding varying driveaway tag/permit rules.

 Success Factors for Maximizing Earnings

-• Leveraging digital load boards like Central Dispatch for premium rates
+• Leveraging digital load boards like Central Dispatch for premium rates.

-• Specializing in high-demand sectors (EV transport, luxury vehicles)
+• Specializing in high‑demand sectors (EV transport, luxury vehicles).

 Earning Potential & Payment Structures in 2024

-Non-CDL driveaway drivers can earn $35,000-$95,000 annually by optimizing these payment models:
+Non-CDL driveaway drivers can earn $35,000–$95,000 annually by selecting the right mix of work and optimizing costs.
+Common payment models include:

 Payment Method Tax Implications Best For

-Per Mile (1099) Deduct $0.67/mile (2024 IRS rate) Full-time drivers with high mileage
+Per Mile (1099) Deduct $0.67/mile (2024 IRS rate).
+See IRS standard mileage rates.
+Full‑time drivers with high mileage

-Per Trip (W2) Simplified reporting Part-time drivers
+Per Trip (W‑2) Simplified reporting Part‑time drivers

 Percentage (1099) Itemize all expenses Luxury/RV transport